Diocese of Virac

-The Roman Catholic Diocese of Virac (Lat: Dioecesis Viracensis) is a diocese of the Latin Church of the Roman Catholic Church in the Philippines.
+The Diocese of Virac (Lat: Dioecesis Viracensis) is a diocese of the Latin Church of the Catholic Church in the Philippines.
 The Diocese of Virac, Catanduanes was established in 1974, from territory in the Diocese of Legazpi and the diocese is a suffragan of the Archdiocese of Caceres.

-The current bishop is Manolo Alarcon de los Santos, appointed in 1994.
+The diocese is led by Bishop Luisito Audal Occiano who succeeds Bishop Manolo de los Santos.

 History

-The Diocese of Virac in the islands of Catanduanes was canonically established on August 27, 1974 with the Most Rev. Jose Crisologo Sorra, from Virac, as the first Bishop.
+The Diocese of Virac in the islands of Catanduanes was canonically established on August 27, 1974 with Jose Crisologo Sorra, from Virac, as the first bishop.
 At the start, there were 16 parishes (11 town parishes and 5 barrio parishes) and around 25 priests in the active ministry assigned in the different parishes, diocesan commissions and offices, and in the seminary.

-The Minor Seminary and Pre-College Seminary
+Minor Seminary and Pre-College Seminary

-The Immaculate Conception Minor Seminary, located at the Fiat Compound in Cavinitan, was opened in 1976.
+The Immaculate Conception Minor Seminary, located at the Fiat Compound in Cavinitan, was opened in 1975.
 The first batch of first year high school seminarians stayed at a dormitory located at the Immaculate Conception Seminary Academy (formerly Immaculate Conception Academy) in downtown Virac, where they also went for their academic studies.
-In the school year 1976-77, these seminarians were transferred to the Nazareth Homes (west wing) until the seminary was ready to house them.
+In the school year 1975-76, these seminarians were transferred to the Nazareth Homes (west wing) until the seminary was ready to house them.
 They used the present study hall as their dormitory while the seminary dorm was on its final finishing.
 The seminary dormitory was finished and used in the school year 1978-1979.

 The Minor Seminary attracted many young boys, and many parents, and served as a seedbed for young vocations to the priesthood until the year 1984 when, together with the Immaculate Conception Seminary Academy (ICSA), it had to close due to financial constraints.
 The closure the Minor Seminary and ICSA was a great loss indeed.

 In June 1986, the seminary reopened as a Pre-College Seminary.
 Those who wish to enter the College Seminary (Philosophy) undergo a one-year training formation at the Pre-College Seminary.
 This has become an alternative to the Minor Seminary and instead of spending four years of high school studies in the seminary before proceeding to College Seminary, one can opt to study high school outside the seminary and then enter the Pre-College Seminary for one year before proceeding to the College Seminary.

 In school year 2005-2006, the diocese opened a Minor Seminary again, together with the revival of the Immaculate Conception Seminary Academy (ICSA), the former Immaculate Conception Academy (ICA), now called Immaculate Conception Academy Students and Alumni School (ICASAS), occupying the Stella Maris building and compound, in Concepcion, downtown Virac.
 The revived ICA/ICSA is now under the administration of ICA/ICSA Alumni, with the blessing of the Bishop of Virac.
 The first batch of first year high school seminarians go to this school for their academic training.